Running distributed tests

 the official docker documentation to get started.

-To start the test environment, change to the packaging/docker/
+To start the test environment, change to the packaging/docker/ directory and

 run the following: